Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/operations/pathParam/requiredPathWithDefault.md

-# Should generate required constant path parameter in option parameter
+# Should not generate required constant path parameter

 Should generate required constant path parameter in option parameter.